Shiremoor Primary School Governing Body Annual Statement 2017/18

 Approved minutes can be obtained by contacting the clerk to the Governors via the school office.

-- Safeguarding is a strength of the school
+- Safeguarding and behaviour are a strength of the school.

 Impact on School Improvement